antisharper/explorationsofZ/README.md

      and https://gist.github.com/dmytro/0606cb32e42fc0918466

-## Simple script taking a bare OS on Raspberry PI 0/3/4 to a fully working Wireless-to-Wireless Router/AP with OpenVPN.
+## Simple script taking a bare OS on Raspberry PI 0/3/4 to a fully working Wireless-to-Wireless Router/AP with OpenVPN Client.

 ### Using PI Zero and External USB 2.0 WiFi Adapter is easily capable of handling
 - 1080p video stream
 - RDP/NoMachine sessions to desktops
 - Mundane browsing/APP needs.

 Currently no web/gui controls for status